danw-iq/dev-portal-dev-/source/guides/creating-a-user-for-rq/index.html.md

 An employee can be terminated at anytime by [Disabling their user account](/api/user-manager/#disabling-a-user).

-This method does not delete the employee.
+ <div class='bs-callout alert-success'>This method does not delete the employee.</div>

-Disabling a User does NOT free up their email address or username to be used to create another User.
-To free up an email address or username, you must instead update the email or username of the original User to something else.
+<div class='bs-callout alert-info'>Disabling a User does NOT free up their email address or username to be used to create another User.
+To free up an email address or username, you must instead update the email or username of the original User to something else. </div>